MaisonetteWorld/slate/source/index.html.md

 # Subscribers

-Get a single subscriber, accessible by user of the subscriber or admin
+Destroy a subscriber.
+Users can destroy their own subscriber, admins can destroy any.

 ## Create a subscriber